 Thanks to Brooke Bauman for the clip!

-Squidward loves Krabby Patties and starts overeating.
-He can’t control himself, but Spongebob comes knocking, but it’s too late.
+It takes Squidward some time to try a Krabby Patty, but once he does he finds out that he loves them.
+He gets so addicted that he eventually locks himself away and starts overeating.
+He can’t control himself, and once Spongebob comes knocking, it’s too late.
 The Krabby Patties have gone to Squidward’s thighs and then he blows up.

 The Onion takes a satirical look at social security reform by proposing that Americans become riskier and try to die earlier so that there’s more money left in the system for those that survive.
 They also recommend increasing taxes on items that could save people.